Up to 55% off selected Lenovo PCs

-Is your child ready for school?
+Is your child ready to go back to school?
 For parents, it's hard to tell for certain because each child is different.
-Some kids may seem more ready than others, but some might be a bit nervous by what lies ahead.
+Some kids may seem more ready than others, but some might be a bit nervous about what lies ahead.

-School readiness is about more than just about being able to count or read and write.
-It's also about being able to take on the different challenges of going to school head on.
-Readiness involves being able to be socially and emotionally capable of dealing with other kids, learning to share and resolving conflict.
-In this article we'll give you some tips on how to ease your child into schooling:
+School readiness is about more than just being able to count or read and write.
+It's also about being able to tackle the different challenges of going to the school head-on.
+Readiness involves being socially and emotionally capable of dealing with other kids, learning to share and resolving conflict.
+In this article, we'll give you some tips on how to ease your child into schooling.

 - Talk regularly about school.
-Prepare your child early by regularly reminding them about going to school.
-Encourage them to talk about what they're feeling so that the reason for their anxiety will be addressed early on.
+Prepare your child by regularly reminding them about going to school.
+Encourage them to talk about how they're feeling so that any fears can be addressed early on.

-- Prepare and eat packed lunch at home.
-This might seem like a small thing but some children do worry about eating away from home.
-Show them what their packed lunch would look like so that they will get used to it before the term starts.
+- Prepare and eat packed lunches at home.
+This might seem like a small thing, but some children do worry about eating away from home.
+Show them what their packed lunch would look like so that they can get used to it before the term starts.

 - Create a school schedule.
-Children need routines, but as soon as they start school their old routine will need to change.
-Write their new routine and discuss what they can look forward to.
+Children need routines, but as soon as they start school, their old routine will change.
+Write out their new routine and discuss what they can look forward to.

-- Arrange a playdate.
-If you know other kids who will be in school with your child, arrange a playdate with them.
-It would mean a lot to your child to see a familiar face first thing in the morning when they arrive at new surroundings.
+- Arrange a play date.
+If you know other kids who will be in school with your child, arrange a play date with them.
+Seeing a familiar face can help your child to feel more at ease in new surroundings.

 - Do a dry run.
 Get your child ready for his or her first day at school by doing a dry run a couple of days before school starts.
-Wake him up early, prepare the packed lunch and get them to dress in their school uniform.
+Wake them up early, prepare a packed lunch and get them to dress in their school uniform.
 That way, they'll know what to expect on their real first day.

 Tips for going back to school

-- Buy school supplies early – bookstores are usually packed at the start of the school year.
+- Buy school supplies early.
+Bookstores are usually packed at the start of the school year.
 Avoid the rush by buying all the necessary school supplies early.
-Use a checklist to make sure that you've got everything covered.
+Use a checklist to make sure that you've got everything your child needs.

-- Reestablish routines – during the summer break, you most likely had no strict mealtime and bedtime routines.
-It can take a week before you get used to the school routine so start waking up early before term time.
+- Re-establish routines.
+During the summer break, your child most likely had no strict mealtimes or bedtime routines.
+It can take a week before your child gets used to the school routine, so start waking up early before term starts.

-- Buy clothing essentials – be sure to buy uniforms, socks and undershirts early.
-This lets you avoid panic on the day before school.
+- Buy clothing essentials.
+Be sure to buy uniforms, socks and shoes early.
+This helps you avoid panic the day before school starts.

-- Create a meal plan – start being conscious of your health by creating a meal plan.
-This enables you to have a balanced diet throughout the year.
+- Create a meal plan.
+This enables you and your child to have a balanced diet throughout the year.

-- Use a checklist – having an "assignment notebook" is a must for any student.
-It ensures that you won't forget your homework assignments in math, science, English and other subjects.
+- Use a checklist.
+Having an "assignment notebook" is a must for any student.
+It ensures that your child won't forget their homework assignments or other tasks they need to get done.

 How to come up with a back-to-school budget